pdf-association/arlington-pdf-model/README.md

 The tool allows two different tasks
 1. validates all TSV files.
-	- Check the uniformity (number of columns), if all types are one of basic types etc..
+	- Check the uniformity (number of columns), if all types are one of basic types etc.
 2. validates a PDF file.
 Starting from Trailer, the tool validates:
 	- if all required keys are present
 	- if values are of correct type
 	- if objects are indirect if required
 	- if value is correct if PossibleValues are defined
+    - all error messages are prefixed with "Error:" to enable post-processing
 3. recursively validates a folder containing PDF files.
-    - for PDFs with duplicate filenames, an underscore is appended to the report filename to avoid overwriting
+    - for PDFs with duplicate filenames, an underscore is appended to the report filename to avoid overwriting.
 4. compares grammar with Adobe DVA

 Notes: